ClairBerlin/managair/Readme.md

 #### Translations

-For the accounts templates are used which contain strings which can be translated.
+For the accounts, templates are used that contain strings which can be translated.
 This is done for german (`de`).
 The process was:

 - `cd accounts`
 - `mkdir locale`